The wasps and spiders have begun gathering on my porch, a sure sign that winter is well and truly over.

 One hundred fifteen years ago today, in what is now the Ukraine, Dr Wilhelm Reich was born.

 Dr Reich has interested me for many years, and I’ve considered him before as a topic for this blog, but I’ve always felt that he was just too large and complex a subject to squeeze into a few hundred words.
-Continue reading
+You who are reading this, be aware that I’m barely scratching the surface of a vast and difficult story: Dr Reich may or may not have been a bit of a loon, but if he was crazy, it was a great and wonderful craziness.

 I suppose anyone who has ever spent part of his or her childhood anywhere in rural America has heard the story of Cry Baby Hollow.